 In the movie version of Zathura: A Space Adventure, two brothers discover an old game and decide to try it out while alone in their house.
 “On their fantastic journey, they are joined by a stranded astronaut and must survive meteor showers, hostile lizard-like aliens, a rocket-propelled robot who runs amok and an intergalactic spaceship battle.
 Unless they finish the game and reach the planet Zathura, they could be trapped in outer space forever.”

-This movie isn’t as good as Jumanji and certainly doesn’t have the same level of special effects, but it’s still worth the watch and would make a fun movie night to pair both of the movies and maybe even the game and have a theme party.
+This movie isn’t as good as the original and certainly doesn’t have the same level of special effects, but it’s still worth the watch.
+It would make a fun movie night to pair both of the movies and maybe even the game and have a theme party.

 (Side note: There was a Zathura board game, but now it’s only available in used or collector’s versions.
 Just do an internet search.)